 The following are the requirements for a Geology graduate degree in the Geology Graduate Program at UC Davis.
-These requirements may change from year to year, but a student is governed by those rules under which he/she either entered or leaves the program (at the student's discretion).
-Below are the requirements effective for the 2016-2017 academic year.
+These requirements may change from year to year, but a student is governed by those rules under which they either entered or leaves the program (at the student's discretion).
+Below are the requirements effective for the 2020-2021 academic year.

-UC DAVIS REQUIREMENTS: The UC Davis Graduate Studies website provides details on requirements and guidelines.
-Please consult the following documents if you wish to have additional information about these university requirements:
+UC Davis Requirements.
+The UC Davis Graduate Studies website provides details on requirements and guidelines.
+Please consult the following document if you wish to have additional information about these university requirements.
+Graduate Studies policies: https://grad.ucdavis.edu/policies